karip/harbour-file-browser/FAQ.md

 You can also try to access the SD Card with another file manager, such as Cargo Dock.

+### Why installing rpm packages gives error 'Installing untrusted software disabled'?

+You need to enable installation of untrusted software in the phone.
+Go to Settings -> System -> Untrusted software, and enable "Allow untrusted software".

 ### How to copy files to Android Storage?

 File Browser can't copy files to Android Storage, because of its permissions.